rfitak/Circular_Biology/README.md

 ## Part 3:  Statistical testing
 Now the fun begins!
 In this last section, we want to perform two statistical tests.
 These tests will be practice for our lab experiment tomorrow.
 - First, we want to know whether or not a set of points on the circle is different from random.
 We will use a test called the 'Rayleigh test'
 - Second, we want to know if two groups are the same or different.
 For example, we could compare if males and females want to move in the same direction or not.
-For comparing two groups, we will use the 'Watson-Wheeler test'.
+For comparing two groups, we will use the 'Watson test'.
 This test is conceptually similar to a T-test, in case you have performed one in the past.

 For both tests, a p-value less than 0.05 suggests:
 - for the Rayleigh test, the individuals move in a preferred direction and not at random
-- for the Watson-Wheeler test, that the two groups have a different preferred direction.
+- for the Watson test, that the two groups have a different preferred direction.

 For our practice data, we will use an actual dataset from Ernst & Lohmann.
 2017.
 Here is the citation and link to his paper:
 [Ernst, D. A. and Lohmann, K. J. (2016).
 Effect of magnetic pulses on Caribbean spiny lobsters: implications for magnetoreception.
 Journal of Experimental Biology, 219, 1827-1832](http://jeb.biologists.org/content/219/12/1827).
 In this study, the authors wanted to know if a magnetic pulse would disrupt the direction that spiny lobsters traveled.
 The authors recorded and compared the directions traveled by lobsters from two groups: